The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

-For Pinnacle Pathways, this is the defined first step.
+For Pinnacle Pathways, this is the first step.
 The audit gives us a shared map of the work before we design a workflow, choose tools, or build a repeatable system.

 When To Use It